Franciscojmara/Mex-ClimMacro/READme.md

-# Pipeline for *The effects of temperature and rainfall anomalies on macroeconomic variables: The case of Mexico*
+# Reproducibility package for *The effects of temperature and rainfall anomalies on macroeconomic variables: The case of Mexico*

 This repository provides a fully reproducible computational pipeline for the [paper](https://arxiv.org/pdf/2507.14420):